Religion in Iceland: Buddhism

-Buddhism was the religion of about 0.42% of the Icelanders in 2023.
+Buddhism was the religion of about 0.42% of the Icelanders in 2025.
 Icelandic Buddhists are organised into a number of communities, the largest of which is the non-denominational Buddhist Fellowship of Iceland (Búddistafélag Íslands), followed by Zen Buddhism represented by the community Zen in Iceland (Zen á Íslandi), Nichiren Buddhism represented by the Soka Gakkai International in Iceland (SGI á Íslandi), Theravada Buddhism represented by the Wat Phra Dhammakaya Buddhist Association in Iceland (Wat Phra Dhammakaya búddistasamtökin á Íslandi), and Tibetan Buddhism represented by the Fellowship of Tibetan Buddhists (Félag Tíbet búddista) and by a community of Diamond Way Buddhism (Demantsleið búddismans).

 Heathenry

 From the 1970s there has been a Neopagan rebirth of the northern Germanic religion in Iceland, in the country known as Ásatrú, part of the broader movement of Germanic Heathenry (Germanic Neopaganism).
-Icelandic Heathens are organised into two communities, namely the Asatruar Fellowship (Ásatrúarfélagið), adhered to by 1.49% of the population in 2023, and the Godword of Reykjavík (Reykjavíkurgoðorð), adhered to by a further 0.01% of the population in the same year.
+Icelandic Heathens are organised into two communities, namely the Asatruar Fellowship (Ásatrúarfélagið), adhered to by 1.55% of the population in 2025, and the Godword of Reykjavík (Reykjavíkurgoðorð), adhered to by a further 0.01% of the population in the same year.

 Hinduism

-As of 2023, there was a small community of Hindus in Iceland, representing 0.02% of the population, and organised into two communities: Ananda Marga, which was recognised by the state in 2019, and a community of Lakulish Yoga (Lakulish jóga á Íslandi) which was recognised in 2020.
+As of 2025, there was a small community of Hindus in Iceland, representing 0.02% of the population, and organised into two communities: Ananda Marga, which was recognised by the state in 2019, and a community of Lakulish Yoga (Lakulish jóga á Íslandi) which was recognised in 2020.
 There are also a Sri Chinmoy centre and other unregistered organisations of meditation and philosophy.

 Islam

-Islam was the religion of a minority representing 0.4% of the Icelandic population in 2023.
+Islam was the religion of a minority representing 0.34% of the Icelandic population in 2025.
 The number of Icelandic Muslims might actually be larger, since many Muslims choose not to identify themselves in the Icelandic yearly count of religious populations.
-The Muslim population in Iceland is organised into three communities, namely the Islamic Cultural Centre of Iceland, the Fellowship of Muslims in Iceland (Félag múslima á Íslandi) and the Organisation of Muslims in Iceland (Stofnun múslima á Íslandi), all with about the same number of members.
+The Muslim population in Iceland is organised into three communities, namely the Islamic Cultural Centre of Iceland, the Fellowship of Muslims in Iceland (Félag múslima á Íslandi) and the Organisation of Muslims in Iceland (Stofnun múslima á Íslandi).

 Judaism

-Iceland has a small population of Jews practising Judaism, which was officially recognised by the state in 2021 as incorporated by the Cultural Fellowship of Jews in Iceland (Menningarfélag Gyðinga á Íslandi), representing 0.01% of the population as of 2023.
+Iceland has a small population of Jews practising Judaism, which was officially recognised by the state in 2021 as incorporated by the Cultural Fellowship of Jews in Iceland (Menningarfélag Gyðinga á Íslandi), representing 0.02% of the population as of 2025.
 There was no significant Jewish population or emigration to Iceland until the 20th century, although some Jewish merchants lived in Iceland temporarily during the 19th century.
 The Icelanders' attitude towards the Jews has mostly been neutral, although in the early 20th century the intellectual Steinn Emilsson was influenced by anti-Semitic ideas while studying in Germany.
 Although most Icelanders deplored the persecutions of Jews during the Second World War, they usually refused entry to Jews who were fleeing Nazi Germany, so the Jewish population did not rise much during the war.
 The former Icelandic First Lady Dorrit Moussaieff, is a Bukharian Jew and is likely the most significant Jewish woman in Icelandic history.